“Moreover, those who strive for Us – We will surely guide them to Our ways. And indeed, Allah is with the doers of good.” (Qur’an 29:69)

-“Verily, this is My way, leading straight: follow it: follow not other paths: they will scatter you about from His great path: thus does He command you, that you may be righteous.”
+“Truly, this is My way, leading straight: follow it: follow not other paths: they will scatter you about from His great path: thus does He command you, that you may become righteous.”
 (Qur’an 6:153)

 Before I begin this entry I would like to say two things.

 I still love respect, honor, cherish, and wish to work with all Muslims.